Legal Challenge: Ed Bridges v South Wales Police

 In September 2019, the High Court decided that while facial recognition does interfere with the privacy rights of everyone scanned, the current legal framework provides sufficient safeguards.

-We disagree, and Ed is appealing against the judgment.
+We disagreed, and appealed against the judgment.

 I'm looking for advice on this